ACCESS-NRI/oasis3-mct/pyoasis/docs/index.rst

     pyoasis.terminate()

-If the user wants to use his own communicator, this can be passed to the **Component** class through the communicator optional argument.
+If the user wants to use his or her own communicator, this can be passed to the **Component** class through the communicator optional argument.
 This should be created with ``mpi4py``.
 ::